Here’s the very latest scoop on how you can use social media to build your base, for both non-profits and political

 How do you get the HTML code to embed a simple signup form into an app?
 Some systems are easier than others.
 Salsa makes it really simple – there’s a Developer Resources link at the very bottom of your Salsa interface, and that sends you to two options for short signup forms.
 Or read our blog post on how to embed Salsa form elements into WordPress or social media.
 Here’s the instructions for Convio to embed an email signup form into a custom tab.
 Here’s instructions on how to set up a custom tab pointing to an NGP VAN page.
 You can use Constant Contact’s Facebook app to add a signup tab (Constant Contact Facebook app here).
 And here’s the instructions for the MailChimp Facebook app.
 You can use 123formbuilder with NationBuilder to add forms to Facebook or elsewhere that integrate with your Nation.

-How do you create a custom tab around a petition or a donate page?
+How do you create a custom tab around a petition, action or a donate page?
 This is a little trickier, because you need to create a Facebook app (here: https://developers.facebook.com/apps), and set the page tab url to be the full URL of the item on Salsa (or elsewhere).
 You’ll also need a secure URL (begins with https) for custom tabs these days.
 OR you can make it easier by using an app that lets you do customizable iframes, like the Static tab app by Woobox.
 For an example of a custom tab in action, see the petition tab on our non-profit client the Campaign to Keep Guns Off Campus — points to an action in Salsa.
 ActionSprout (more below) is a much easier solution than digging into Facebook apps!
 Also if you’re using ActBlue for donation handling, you’re in luck – there’s a great free app that does it all for you (get it here).